 This may not always be easy, particularly if you are very close to the person.
 Whatever your relationship, this kind of support will be a change for you both.

 If you find feelings about incontinence difficult to handle, it’s a good idea to talk things through with a health professional.
 This could be the GP, a community nurse or a continence adviser.
 It’s important to try not to let dealing with incontinence get in the way of your relationship with the person you are caring for.

 Ensuring good personal hygiene

-- If someone has become wet or soiled, they should wash afterwards with mild soap and warm water, and dry carefully before putting on clean clothes and fresh pads, with assistance if necessary.
+- If someone has become wet or soiled, they should wash afterwards with mild soap and warm water, and dry carefully before putting on clean clothes and fresh pads, with assistance if needed.

 - Soiled clothes, reusable pads or bedding should be washed immediately, or soaked in an airtight container until they are washed.

-- Used pads should be stored in an appropriate container and disposed of as soon as possible.
+- Used disposable pads should be stored in a disposal bag or other appropriate container, and thrown away as soon as possible.

-- Moist toilet tissues may be suitable for minor accidents, but be aware that some can irritate the skin.
+- Moist toilet tissues may be suitable for minor accidents, as they clean better than dry toilet paper.
+However, be aware that they may irritate the person’s skin.

 When using the toilet, some people with dementia who have constipation may try to remove poo by inserting their fingers.
 It’s important to make sure the person’s hands and nails are kept clean at all times.

 Dementia Support Forum

 - Page last reviewed: